grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/30 xk6-browser.md

 ---
 title: "xk6-browser"
 excerpt: "xk6-browser brings browser automation and end-to-end testing to k6 while supporting core k6 features.
-It allows you to interact with real browsers and collect frontend metrics as part of your k6 tests."
+Interact with real browsers and collect frontend metrics as part of your k6 tests."
 ---

 [xk6-browser](https://github.com/grafana/xk6-browser) brings browser automation and end-to-end web testing to k6 while supporting core k6 features.
 It adds browser-level scripting APIs to interact with real browsers and collect frontend metrics as part of your k6 tests.